Herbarium & Bestiary

 Why do I keep one?

 Contemporary Herbaria are made for different usages.
-I pressed my first specimens in 2023, mainly for esthetic reasons.
-However studying and cataloging the plants I encounter, turned out to be very fascinating and became a big part of my artistic research.
+I pressed my first specimens in 2023 as an experiment.
+Studying and cataloging the plants I encounter, turned out to be very fascinating and became a big part of my artistic research.